 As with all of my posts, I need to make a disclosure to ensure that I follow the important FTC guidelines and associated codes of ethics.
-I frequently receive products, services, compensation and travel that are covered by companies and/or agencies.
-Once the FTC published their guidelines in July 2009, I have fully complied and all blog posts after that date now include a Disclosure within the post (posts prior to this date, do not).
+I frequently receive products, services, compensation, and travel that are covered by companies and/or agencies.
+Once the FTC published their guidelines in July 2009, I have fully complied, and all of my articles after that date now include a Disclosure within the post (posts before this date, do not).
 However, as stated previously, this compensation in no way affects how I write my content or reviews.
 That being said and for true transparency:

-Disclosure: In accordance to the FTC Guidelines and WOMMA Code of Ethics, I am disclosing various corporations, companies, agencies and individuals have provided me with free samples, products, services, travel or other expenses or compensation in order for me to complete my reviews or write about a particular subject.
+Disclosure: In accordance to the FTC Guidelines, I am disclosing various corporations, companies, agencies, and individuals may have provided me with free samples, products, services, travel, or other expenses or compensation in order for me to complete my reviews or write articles about a particular subject.

 Intel: I am disclosing that I was an Intel Advisor (a program run by Intel Corporation) in the past.
 I was compensated in the past for my participation in this program.
 However, the content and thoughts shared about Intel are my own.
 The postings and articles on this site (www.HighTechDad.com) and my other social and blogging presences (e.g., social media and content sites) are my own and don’t necessarily represent Intel’s positions, strategies, or opinions.